AsYetUntitled/Framework/README.md

 ---------------------------
 >   The branding of the mission is to stay ‘Altis Life RPG’.
 This means you cannot modify it to say something else. i.e Atlis Life by YOURCOMMUNITYNAME/TAG.
 Everything about the naming / branding is to be left untouched.

 >   Naturally all credit is to remain intact on all files.
-Author cannot be modified via Description.ext but can be extended in briefing.sqf
+Author cannot be modified via Description.ext / Mission.sqm, but can be extended in briefing.sqf

 >   All of my code is not to be used outside of the mission in another ‘Life’ like mission.
 It is to stay the Altis Life RPG Framework / my framework or you don’t use it and direct branding.